joesan/joesan-me/content/post/misc/hev-bev-cost-comparison.md

 +++

 Recently I had to make a choice of which new car to get so that I can replace my old Diesel car.
 Given the industry shift to electric vehicles, it is definitely an unfortunate time to buy.
+I mean it is an unfortunate time in the sense that EV is an emerging technology market, and we see new cars launched every year and what that new technology, be it the battery, or the charging speed among many others.
+After some extensive research,

+I'm finding that the EV cars offered on the market is atleast ca. 10K Euros more than what they are worthy.
+For example., a Tesla Model Y should be somewhere between 30K and 40K against what it costs now.
+This applies to all the other EV cars as well.
+So I wanted to do some calculations that would give mea sense of what I will be spending over the years as operational costs.

 In this blog, I wanted to present my simple rational that helped me make my decision.

 **NOTE: I cannot vouch for the correctness, and I'm not liable if you use this article for basing your purchase decision!**